nigarabbasova/LagLivLab/README.md

+## LagLivLab
-# LagLivLab - student bio-makerspace @ University of Oslo, Department of Physics and Life Sciences
+# Student bio-makerspace @ University of Oslo, Department of Physics and Life Sciences
 Repository for website contents featuring LagLivLab's projects, student members and other cool stuff.
 Very much a work in progress :)